 The Council's Engineers have advised that the principle of development is considered acceptable.
 Acceptable existing highway access is available.
-Minor improvements may be required (e.g. junction or carriageway widening) but there are no significant concerns.
+Minor improvements may be required (e.g., junction or carriageway widening) but there are no significant concerns.

-Dwr Cymru Welsh Water has advised that there are no issues in providing this site with a water supply, and that there are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site.
-The site is traversed by a 4" and 160mm distribution water main for which protection measures will be required in the form of easement widths or diversions.
+- The site is traversed by a 4" and 160mm distribution water main for which protection measures will be required in the form of easement widths or diversions.
 The site is traversed by a 6" foul sewer for which protection measures will be required in the form of an easement width or diversion.
-(FC40)